-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, quite possibly the fastest flame-out ever - an arcade sensation without a ghost of a chance of being brought back.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, quite possibly the fastest flame-out ever—an arcade sensation without a ghost of a chance of being brought back.

 However!
-While I don't think it was a big seller, for reasons that will become clear soon enough, there was actually a PC version of this game - along with a DVD version made for consoles that could play such things.
+While I don't think it was a big seller, for reasons that will become clear soon enough, there was actually a PC version of this game (opens in new tab), along with a DVD version made for consoles that could play such things.
 So, hah!
-I dance the dance of victory at your imagined mocking question, including the really difficult bit with the balloon animals, cheese dip and naked somersaults!
+I dance the dance of victory at your imagined mocking, including the really difficult bit with the balloon animals, cheese dip and naked somersaults!

-Many games like this ended up being directly ported to PC, but separately made available on DVD so that they could run on consoles too (and with the advantage of not having to officially go through Microsoft/Sony and thus give them a cut).
-I own a couple - Space Pirates and Who Shot Johnny Rock being the funniest - and can safely say that the only kind of game that DVD really does well at is Frisbee.
+Many games like this ended up being directly ported to PC, but separately made available on DVD so they could run on consoles too (and with the advantage of not having to officially go through Microsoft/Sony and thus give them a cut).
+I own a couple—Space Pirates and Who Shot Johnny Rock being the funniest—and can safely say that the only kind of game that DVD really does well at is Frisbee.
 It's about the worst possible format for playing a game on, with every interaction or even interaction point freezing for a noticeable movement, animations and controls being poorly synced, and really driving home just how primitive these things are.
-Still, I suppose it does vaguely work if you absolutely must play some style over substance piffle and have no standards whatsoever.
+Still, I suppose it does vaguely work if you absolutely must play some style-over-substance piffle and have no standards whatsoever.